-It’s important to understand that all humans possess five different types of electric patterns, also called as “brain waves” across the cortex.
+It’s important to understand that all humans possess five different types of electric patterns, also called “brain waves” across the cortex.
 It can be observed with an electroencephalograph or EEG.
 EEG is a tool that allows researchers to note brain wave patterns.
 While most of us focus on looking at our emotions to become happier, our brain waves and our subconscious mind also play a key part to become satisfied.

 What are Brain Waves?

 Brain waves are produced by synchronized electrical pulses from masses of neurons communicating with each other.
-The 5 brainwaves are the Gamma, Beta, Alpha, Theta and Delta arranged from fastest to slowest brain waves.
+The 5 brainwaves are the Gamma, Beta, Alpha, Theta, and Delta arranged from fastest to slowest brain waves.
 Brainwave speed is measured in Hertz (cycles per second).
-The first brain waves ever detected were the Alpha Brain Waves which was discovered by Hans Berger on year 1929.
+The first brain waves ever detected were the Alpha Brain Waves which was discovered by Hans Berger on the year 1929.

 Our brain waves change according to what we’re doing and feeling.
-When slower brainwave is dominant, we can feel slow, sluggish, dreamy or tired.
+When a slower brainwave is dominant, we can feel slow, sluggish, dreamy, or tired.
 And when faster brainwave is dominant, we can feel wired or hyper-alert.
 Multiple brain waves may occur at the same time but there is only one brainwave that is dominant.

-Now let me explain each brain waves.
+Now let me explain each brain wave.

 Gamma Waves (40 - 100 Hz)

 Gamma Brain Waves are the fastest brainwaves (high frequency) and the most recently discovered brain wave state, relate to simultaneous processing of information from different brain areas.
 These are involved in higher processing tasks as well as cognitive functioning.
-This is important for learning, memory and information processing.
+This is important for learning, memory, and information processing.

-- Too much Gamma Waves result to: Anxiety, High Arousal, Stress
+- Too much Gamma Waves result to Anxiety, High Arousal, Stress

-- Too little Gamma Waves result to: ADHD, Depression, Learning Disabilities
+- Too little Gamma Waves result to ADHD, Depression, Learning Disabilities

-- Optimal Gamma Waves result to: Binding Senses, cognition, information processing, learning, perception, REM sleep
+- Optimal Gamma Waves result to Binding Senses, cognition, information processing, learning, perception, REM sleep

-- Gamma Waves can be increased through: Meditation
+- Gamma Waves can be increased through Meditation

 Beta Waves (12 – 40 Hz)

-- Too little Beta Waves result to: ADHD, daydreaming, depression, poor cognition
+- Too little Beta Waves result to ADHD, daydreaming, depression, poor cognition

-- Optimal Beta Waves result to: Conscious focus, memory, problem solving
+- Optimal Beta Waves result to Conscious focus, memory, problem-solving

-- Beta Waves can be increased through: Coffee, Energy Drinks, Flow
+- Beta Waves can be increased through Coffee, Energy Drinks, Flow

 Alpha Waves (8 – 12 Hz)

-Alpha Brain Waves are dominant during quietly flowing thoughts, while you are in deep relaxation, or when you are slipping into a lovely daydream or during light meditation.
+Alpha Brain Waves are dominant during quietly flowing thoughts, while you are in deep relaxation, or when you are slipping into a lovely daydream, or during light meditation.
 Alpha is the frequency between our conscious thinking and subconscious mind.
 This is the Flow State Zone.

-- Too much Alpha Waves result to: Daydreaming, inability to focus, too relaxed
+- Too much Alpha Waves result to Daydreaming, inability to focus, too relaxed

-- Too little Alpha Waves result to: Anxiety, High Stress, Insomnia, OCD
+- Too little Alpha Waves result to Anxiety, High Stress, Insomnia, OCD

-- Optimal Alpha Waves result to: Relaxation, Flow State
+- Optimal Alpha Waves result to Relaxation, Flow State

-- Alpha Waves can be increased through: Alcohol, Marijuana, relaxants, some antidepressants
+- Alpha Waves can be increased through Alcohol, Marijuana, relaxants, some antidepressants

 Theta Waves (4 – 8 Hz)

 Theta Brain Waves occur most often in sleep but are also dominant during deep meditation.
-In theta we are in a dream; vivid imagery, intuition and information beyond normal consciousness awareness.
+In theta, we are in a dream; vivid imagery, intuition, and information beyond normal consciousness awareness.
 It helps us improve our intuition, creativity, and makes us feel more natural.
 This is also the Flow State Zone.

-- Optimal Theta Waves result to: Flow State, Creativity, emotional connection, intuition, relaxation
+- Optimal Theta Waves result to Flow State, Creativity, emotional connection, intuition, relaxation

-- Theta Waves can be increased through: Depressants
+- Theta Waves can be increased through Depressants

 Delta Waves (0 – 4 Hz)

 Delta Brain Waves are the slowest but loudest brainwaves (low frequency).
 It is experienced in a deep, dreamless sleep and in very deep, transcendental meditation.
-These is also found most often in infants as well as young children.
+These are also found most often in infants as well as young children.
 Deep sleep is important for the healing process – as it’s linked with deep healing and regeneration.

-- Optimal Delta Waves result to: Immune System, natural healing, restorative sleep / deep sleep
+- Optimal Delta Waves result to Immune System, natural healing, restorative sleep / deep sleep

-- Delta Waves can be increased through: Depressants, sleep
+- Delta Waves can be increased through Depressants, sleep

 The Alpha-Theta zone is also the brain zone where Gamma waves can occur.
-Gamma waves bind together ideas from distant ranging areas of our brain, connecting memories, experience and new stimuli into creative action.
+Gamma waves bind together ideas from distant ranging areas of our brain, connecting memories, experiences, and new stimuli into creative action.

 You can begin or strengthen your connection to Flow right now, by accessing my Flow State Free Course Package.
-Flow Tutorials, The 3 Step Formula, Instant Flow Meditation and a powerful Flow Triggering Workout.
+Flow Tutorials, The 3 Step Formula, Instant Flow Meditation, and a powerful Flow Triggering Workout.
 Which I will send to you via email right now (if you want).
 Pretty cool right?
 Well, grab your access now:)